StackVista/stackstate-docs/use/analytics.md

 ### Example queries

-Below are some queries to get you started and an example of the expected output.
+Below are some queries to get you started with an example of their expected output.
 You can find more code examples in the StackState UI Analytics environment.

 - [Get all components related to a specific component](#get-all-components-related-to-a-specific-component)
 - [List all components that depend on a specific component and have the state CRITICAL](#list-all-components-that-depend-on-a-specific-component-and-have-the-state-critical)